adobe/trustmark/python/FAQ.md

 ## Future Developments

 ### Will TrustMark support other media types like video?
-TrustMark is currently designed only for still images.
-It could be applied to animated GIF, video etc. by watermarking every frame but is not designed for this purpose.
+TrustMark is currently designed for images, with other media types being considered.

-### Are there plans to make TrustMark compatible with blockchain technology?
+### Is TrustMark compatible with blockchain technology?
 TrustMark can be used as a key for looking up provenance information stored in decentralized databases, including blockchain-based registries.
 Some implementors have harnessed TrustMark for this purpose.

 ### Can TrustMark be used for NFT provenance?